CodeByElie/Tic-Tac-Toe/README.md

 ## Example

-This is a simple usage of this file :
+This is a simple usage of the `TicTacToe` class :

 ```python
 from tictactoe import TicTacToe